johanzi/GOMAP_maize_B73_NAM5/README.md

 ![](GO_analysis_plots.JPG)

-Note the difference between GeneRation and BgRatio, the two variables usually plotted on the x axis of a GO enrichment plot (from https://www.biostars.org/p/220465/):
+Note the difference between GeneRatio and BgRatio, the two variables that are usually plotted on the x axis of GO enrichment plots (from https://www.biostars.org/p/220465/):

 > BgRatio, M/N.
 > M = size of the geneset (eg size of the E2F_targets); (is the number of genes within that distribution that are annotated (either directly or indirectly) to the node of > > interest).